hivesolutions/scudum/readme.md

 #### WPA (Wireless Networking)

+As a quick start a simple one time configuration may be used with the following commands that start the daemon for the wireless support and then run the DHCP client to obtain IP based information that will be used to configure the interface.

+    wpa_supplicant -B -i wlan0 -c <(wpa_passphrase YOUR_SSID YOUR_PASSPHRASE)
+    dhclient wlan0

 To be able to configure a wireless network interface one must created/edit a configuration file for example one located under `/etc/wlan0.conf`: